emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 ## Project Overview

-- this project is about getting to grips with the most commonly used graphs and statisitcal techniques
+- this project is about getting to grips with the most commonly used graphs and statistical techniques
 - not neccessarily what researchers would be most interested in
 - start using DAX, methods, relationships, visual features
 - interpretation of results